Made in NSW - International Footloose Production

 · Fully internationally financed feature films and television projects from local production companies

-NOTE: eligible projects must be genuinely 'footloose', that is, not already locked in to production in NSW, and with a genuine production or VFX alternative in another Australian state or international location.
+NOTE: eligible projects must be genuinely 'footloose', that is, not already locked in to production in NSW.

 The level of any financial assistance offered is discretionary and determined on a case-by-case basis from limited funds.